rafaelygn/random_things/readme.md

     * Special Methods
     * Closures

-    This material is based from Python Fluent from Ramalho, Luciano and Corey Schafer youtube Channel
+    This material is based from book Python Fluent from Ramalho, Luciano and Corey Schafer youtube Channel

 I Hope you enjoy!